ronanblake/reservoir_computing_fyp/README.md

 5-Autonomous_Mapping.ipynb
     Analysis of the autonomous reservoir dynamics and attractor behaviour.
-    Autononomous_Optimised_Hyperparameters.ipynb is an exteninsion of this
+    Autononomous_Optimised_Hyperparameters.ipynb is an extension of this